-Sugar: How to Minimize Cravings and Eliminate It From Your Diet
+How to Stop Craving Sugar and Eliminate It From Your Diet

 Whether you’re a vegetarian, vegan, or carnivore, one of the best things you can do for your health and waistline is to give up added sugar.
-For most of us, this is easier said than done because sugar is addictive; giving it up can make you irritable, jittery, and moody.
+For most of us, this is easier said than done, mainly because sugar is addictive.
+Once it’s got us in its grip, and it doesn’t take long, we constantly crave it.

 Photo by Rod Long on Unsplash